 - On the Alibaba Cloud official website, create an Alibaba Cloud account.

-- Add a credit card or PayPal account to your Alibaba Cloud account.
+- Associate a credit card or PayPal account with your Alibaba Cloud account.

 For more information, see Add a payment method.

 - Before you migrate servers to mainland China, complete the real-name verification.